jshawl/pre-commit-scripts/README.md

 ## Philosophy

-### No package.json changes
+### Private by default

 Local commits are a very personal activity.
 Your own commit guards don't _need_ to be shared with other contributors to your repository.

+By default, `.pre-commit-scripts` is added to `.git/info/exclude`

 To share changes with others:

 - add `pre-commit-scripts` as a `devDependency`
 - remove `.pre-commit-scripts` from `.git/info/exclude`

+### Index safe by default

+No changes are ever applied to the staging area programmatically.

+The general workflow is:

+1. Try to commit
+2. See commit guard errors
+3. Fix errors
+4. Stage changes
+5. Try to commit (and succeed this time)

 ### Not npm specific